NCAR/DART/observations/obs_converters/Ameriflux/level4_to_obs.rst

 .. warning::

    There was a pretty severe bug in the converter that swapped latent heat flux and sensible heat flux.
 The bug was present through revision 7200.
-It has been corrected in all subsequent versions.
+It was corrected on 30 Dec 2016.

 The workflow is usually: